 Why Fecal Centrifugation is Better

 Gastrointestinal parasites are not only primary disease agents in companion animals, some are also transmissible to people.
-Of all the diagnostic techniques used to detect gastrointestinal parasites, none is more accurate and reliable than centrifugal fecal flotation when it is performed properly.
+Of all the microscopic diagnostic techniques used to detect gastrointestinal parasites, none is more accurate and reliable than centrifugal fecal flotation when it is performed properly.
 I think it is safe to say that if you or the commercial laboratory you submit samples to is not using centrifugal flotation procedures, you are probably underdiagnosing parasites.

 Fecal Flotation Basics